Digital Accountability and Transparency Act of 2013: Congressional Budget Office report

 This summary is based largely on the summary provided by the Congressional Budget Office, as ordered reported by the House Committee on Oversight and Government Reform on May 22, 2013.
 This is a public domain source.

 H.R.
 2061 aims to make information on federal expenditures more easily available, accessible, and transparent.
 The bill would require the U.S. Department of the Treasury to establish common standards for financial data provided by all government agencies and to expand the amount of data that agencies must provide to the government website, USASpending.
 H.R.
 2061 also would authorize the Recovery Accountability and Transparency Board to continue to operate through 2017 and would direct the board to conduct a three-year pilot program to make it easier for federal contractors and grant recipients to comply with reporting requirements.
 Finally, the legislation would require the Office of Management and Budget (OMB), the Government Accountability Office (GAO), and agency Inspectors General (IGs) to submit additional reports to the Congress.

 The Congressional Budget Office (CBO) estimated that implementing the bill would cost $395 million over the 2014-2018 period, assuming appropriation of the necessary amounts, mostly for collecting and reporting financial information across government agencies.
 The legislation also could affect direct spending by agencies not funded through annual appropriations; therefore, pay-as-you-go procedures apply.
 The CBO estimated, however, that any net increase in spending by those agencies would not be significant.
 Enacting the bill would not affect revenues.

 H.R.
 2061 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA); any costs to state, local, or tribal governments would result from complying with conditions for receiving federal assistance.

 Procedural history

 The Digital Accountability and Transparency Act of 2013 was introduced into the United States House of Representatives on May 21, 2013 by Rep. Darrell E. Issa (R, CA-49).
-It was referred to the United States House Committee on Oversight and Government Reform, which considered and markedup the bill on May 22, 2013.
+It was referred to the United States House Committee on Oversight and Government Reform, which considered and marked up the bill on May 22, 2013.
 It was ordered reported (amended) by the committee with a voice vote on May 22, 2013.
 On November 15, 2013, House Majority Leader Eric Cantor announced that the bill would be considered under a suspension of the rules on November 18, 2013.

 A companion bill, the Digital Accountability and Transparency Act of 2014 (S. 994; 113th Congress), passed in both the House and the Senate.